Skip to content

 No

 Households ≤80% AMI can receive up to 100% of project cost.
 Households at 80-150% AMI receive up to 50%.
 Total HEAR rebates cannot exceed $14,000 per household.
-See the full HEAR rebate page for current details.
+For a sense of what projects cost before incentives, see our heat pump installation cost guide.
+For full HEAR program details, see the HEAR rebates page.

 Rebate stacking breakdown showing HEAR, Xcel, and state Colorado heat pump rebates combined